PostHog/posthog.com/contents/blog/creating-ideal-customer-profile.md

 ## How we're evolving this

 So far, we've identified ICPs at a _company_ level.
-As we're geting more sophisticated, we're doing it at an _individual_ level.
+As we're getting more sophisticated, we're doing it at an _individual_ level.
 We want to have a set list of stakeholders we aim to delight, so we are clearer on those _within_ our ICP we're shipping for.